epigen/MrBiomics/README.md

 # 📜 Recipes
 > _"Civilization advances by extending the number of important operations which we can perform without thinking of them."_ - Alfred North Whitehead, author of _Principia Mathematica_

 **Recipes** are combinations of existing modules into end-to-end best practice analyses.
 They can be used as templates for standard analyses by leveraging existing modules, thereby enabling fast iterations and progression into the unknown.
-This represents "functional knowledge management".
 Every recipe is described and presented using a [wiki](https://github.com/epigen/MrBiomics/wiki) page by application to a publicly available dataset.

 | Recipe | Description | # Modules used |
 | :---: | :---: | :---: |